Iran or Aran

 The Iran Proper by Johann Baptist Homann

 Detailed map of the Persian empire (the name asit is shown on the map) by the German cartographer Johann Baptist Homann dated from circa 1700 until circa 1720, extending from the Black Sea, Khasikstan and Turkistan in the North to the Red Sea, Persian Gulf, Euphrates and the Mediterranean in the South, showing a part of Cyprus.
 Decorative map, showing cities, mountains, rivers, lakes, roads, etc. Large decorative cartouche inthe lower left corner and smaller cartouche in the right upper corner.
-The map places "Iran Proper" between Karabagh and Albania (Shirvan) and above Media, corresponding to the Aran plains within the Republic of Azerbaijan.
+The map places "Iran" between Karabagh and Albania (Shirvan), just above Media, corresponding to the Aran plains within the Republic of Azerbaijan.

-The Medes were formerly called by everyone Arians, but when the Colchian woman Medea came from Athens to the Arians, they changed their name, like the Persians [did after Perses, son of Perseus and Andromeda].
-This is the Medes' own account of themselves.
+These Medes were called anciently by all people Arians, but when the Colchian woman Medea came from Athens to the Arians, they changed their name.
+Such is the account which they themselves give.

-It should be noted that the Greek name of a region Aria or Ariana within an Achaemenid empire corresponding to the present-day western Afghanistan have never been refered by the local sources as Iran or even Aran.
+It should be noted that the Greek name of a region Aria or Ariana within an Achaemenid empire corresponding to the present-day western Afghanistan have never been refered by the local sources as Iran or even Arian.
 It was called Haraiva.
-Neither Bactirans nor Sogdians, or even the Kushans ever referred to themselves as the Aranians, Iranians or even Arians.
+Neither Bactirans nor Sogdians, or even the Kushans ever referred to themselves as the Eranians, Iranians or even Arians.
+This suggests only one thing that Eranians were living on the both side of the Caspian sea, the historical regions of Eran and Khwarazm.

 The story to be continued …